KNowledgeOnWebScale/solid-calendar-store-blog-post-example/README.md

 ## Requirements

 - Install dependencies via `npm i`.
-- Download the latest RMLMapper jar from [here](https://github.com/RMLio/rmlmapper-java/releases).
+- Download the latest RMLMapper jar from [here](https://github.com/RMLio/rmlmapper-java/releases) and put it in the root of this repo.

 ## Usage